dialogueone-dev/IT-documentation/Product_documentations/ninox/project_management.md

 #### Responsibilities

 The responsibilities of the development team are to develop the database by implementing the business processes as communicated by Project Leads.
 They will also be responsible for the maintenance of the database and offer support to the users.
-Furthermore they will be responsible for the documentation of the database and training of the users
+Furthermore they will be responsible for the documentation of the database and training of the users.